 District 2

-District 2 covers: Vittoriosa (Birgu), Senglea (l-Isla), Cospicua (Bormla), Żabbar, St Peter's Żabbar, part of Fgura, Kalkara, part of Marsaskala, Xgħajra.
+Vittoriosa (Birgu), Senglea (l-Isla), Cospicua (Bormla), Żabbar, St Peter's Żabbar, part of Fgura, Kalkara, part of Marsaskala, Xgħajra

 Rating scales: